“Along the journey you never know where the road might surprisingly lead or where you might suddenly find yourself” (Tom Vander Well).

 for whatever that is since I learned to do it, especially when I feel like my tires are submerged in the deep of either trouble or joy.
 At this point, I need to blog to get a little detachment from this elation—the cure I was talking about.

 The few views I used to see on my site statistics gradually increased meeting my expectations but far less than what I perceived as “standards” for getting freshly pressed.
 After a few months of infantile thinking that I could make it on FP and realizing that I was overdoing the effort, I decided to just simply share my travel stories.
 The audience, in the form of views, otherwise became secondary.
-I just kept on writing and sharing the pictures I thought are beautiful.
+I just kept on writing and sharing the pictures I thought were beautiful.
 Nothing more, nothing less.

 Getting promoted to Freshly Pressed truly is a major traffic win both for WordPress.com and for the blog of a particular featured post.
 The sudden growth of my blog which is quantified by the kind of traffic it gets (i.e. the abnormal flow of views, comments, and subscribers) is simply exhilarating.
 I actually got six (6) thousand views for just three days—which is, relatively speaking, something a regular blogger will gain for about four years of blogging.
-That’s one real, big deal I tell you.
+That’s one real, big deal!

-That goes out to WordPress, fellow bloggers, and non-bloggers who supported me on this endeavor.
+So thank you very much to WordPress, fellow bloggers, and non-bloggers who supported me on this endeavor.
 I hope you’ll push on supporting Stories of The Wandering Feet & Mind.
 I promise I will work out harder for what I do best here.

 - Quantifying the Freshly Pressed Effect on WordPress.com and How to Get Featured (urbansemiotic.com)